Colorado Road Safety (Stats, Facts, and Tips)

 Be Mindful of Braking

 Riding your brakes down a steep decline can cause them to overheat.
 Instead, use first gear when driving downhill as a primary source for braking.
 Engine braking saves you from relying on your brake pedal, which helps your brake pads last longer and keeps your wheels turning.
-Turning wheels mean you can steer, which is critical when undertaking a steep downhill.
+Turning wheels means you can steer, which is critical when undertaking a steep downhill.

 Keep Your Vehicle Maintained